t1m0n/air-datepicker/README.md

+> :warning: Version 2 is no longer maintained.
+This version will be kept as it is, without any further development.

+> :heavy_check_mark: New version is coming soon!

 # Air Datepicker

 Lightweight customizable cross-browser jQuery datepicker, built with es5 and css-flexbox.
 Works in all modern desktop and mobile browsers (tested on Android 4.4+ and iOS8+).

 ![air datepicker image](https://github.com/t1m0n/air-datepicker/raw/master/docs/img/promo-img-time.png)

 ## Install